local-first-web/state/docs/security.md

     **field-level permissions**: Alice can encrypt the contents of the salary field using a key that Dan doesn't have, but that authorized readers (Carol, Frank, and Gloria) do.

-In a client/server setup, read permissions are typically enforced by omission; so that's the model we're familiar with.
+In a traditional client/server setup, read permissions are typically enforced by omission; so that's the model we're familiar with.

 In our distributed network, this works for document-level permissions.
 But Automerge does its magic by keeping the history of an entire document in sync.
 So any sensitive information _within_ a document needs to be passed around in encrypted form, such that everyone can see it's there, resolve conflicting versions, and so on; but only authorized readers can decrypt it.